Discover the career path of Thom Tillis, from the first major opportunity to industry-changing achievements.

 In 2017, Thom Tillis called on Trump to withdraw the United States from the Paris Agreement.

-In 2017, amid moves by President Trump to cancel DACA, Thom Tillis proposed legislation to allow some undocumented youth to apply for renewable five-year residency and citizenship as a more conservative alternative to the DREAM Act.
+In 2017, amid moves by President Trump to cancel DACA, Thom Tillis proposed legislation to allow some undocumented youth brought to the U.S. as children to apply for renewable five-year residency, and eventually citizenship.

 In January 2018, Thom Tillis was one of 36 Republican senators to sign a letter to Trump requesting he preserve the North American Free Trade Agreement.